 Many entrepreneurs today started their businesses at home.
-A study by Babson College and Baruch College, involving some 6,000 respondents, indicated that about 69% of entrepreneurs started their business from home.
+A study by Babson College and Baruch College, involving some 6,000 respondents, indicated that about 69% of entrepreneurs started their businesses from home.
 And almost 60% remained working even after a stable run of the company.

 Part of the attraction is the savings on operational costs.
 The list of possible opportunities includes home massage services, dog walking, landscaping, or auto-detailing.
 The options for running a business could be through a home service franchise or an independent operation.

-If you’re looking at throwing in your hat to the entrepreneurial ring, you might want to consider setting up a home carpet cleaning business.
+If you’re looking at throwing your hat into the entrepreneurial ring, you might want to consider setting up a home carpet cleaning business.

 An Overview of the Carpet Cleaning Industry

 The carpet cleaning industry in the U.S. is boasting a $9 billion revenue as of July 2019 while sustaining a 3% annual growth rate for the past five years.
 There was a decline in the number of businesses, but employment is rising with more than 69,800 workers.

 The resurgence of the housing market with more people acquiring homes and the increasing disposable income helped boost the demand for carpet cleaning services.
 This market and economic performance make for a favorable climate to start a carpet cleaning business.

 You won’t be limited to just offering your services to your neighborhood.
 Once you scale up your operations, business establishments primarily office buildings can become your clients, too.
 Here are a few things to note to start this carpet cleaning business: